 The broadcasters (public and commercial) may wish to be able to reach all devices in the future.
-For answering this need, the technology developments, service and platforms evolution as well as the changes in the consumer habits should be followed and taken into account when planning the future of the band below 694 MHz.
+In order to meet this need, the technology developments, service and platforms evolution as well as changes in consumer habits should be followed and taken into account when planning the future of the band below 694 MHz.